citizenspress/forestry-test/content/post/harmonization.md

 +++
-date = "2018-04-10T14:08:24+00:00"
+categories = ["factsheets"]
-thumbnail = "/img/post/harmonization.jpg"
+date = "2018-04-10T14:08:24Z"
-title = "Your Seniority and Wages After Merger" categories = ["factsheets"] tags = ["bargaining"] description = "With the merger ([under PSLRTA](/post/pslrta/)) you get the successful union’s seniority and Grievance provisions in their collective agreement but everything else has to be negotiated."
+description = "With the merger ([under PSLRTA](/post/pslrta/)) you get the successful union’s seniority and Grievance provisions in their collective agreement but everything else has to be negotiated." tags = ["bargaining"] thumbnail = "/img/post/harmonization.jpg" title = "Your Seniority and Wages After Merger"

 +++
 # Harmonization

 With the merger ([under PSLRTA](/post/pslrta/)) you get the successful union’s seniority and Grievance provisions in their collective agreement but everything else has to be negotiated.